BernLeWal/TransformersPlayground/README.md

   Using tiiuae/falcon-7b-instruct, also runs on the GPU.
 * [sample4.py](sample4.py): use the StableCode-Model from StabilityAI to generate sourcecode.
   Using stabilityai/stablecode-instruct-alpha-3b, runs on the GPU.
+* [sample5.py](sample5.py): use CodeLLAMA from META to generate sourcecode.
+  Using codellama/CodeLlama-7b-hf, aslo runs on the GPU.

 ## Troubleshooting